Cognitive Ecology: Complete archive

 Our ecosystems are dying by a thousand cuts every single day.
 Every object we hold, every meal we eat, every glass of water we drink, every city we build, every car we drive, every breath we take and every move we make on this planet as human beings in the 21st century leaves a dent in our world.

+Planet Earth orbits around the sun and our modern society orbits around consumption.
 But unlike Earth’s heliocentric trajectory, consumerism-as-progress, consumerism-as-abundance and consumerism-as-self-realization are not immutable physical laws.
+I consume therefore I am is not the utopian dream.

 We still want to tame nature.
 We are still afraid of the dark, the forest, the wild animals.
 The more we build this planet, the more we make it our own, the more anxious we become.
 But we can’t kill the storms, the heat, the hurricanes, we can’t stop the ice from melting, the oceans from rising, the land from turning to dust.
 These new wild beasts will either tame us or kill us.